Nmuta/amusement-parks-objects-arrays-js/README.md

 * Install Jasmine
 * Practice TDD to complete the exercises
+* Observe using small samples of larger data to write tests
 * Iterate through objects and arrays
 * Dynamically generate objects and arrays